EricssonResearch/tnmt/README.md

 `$ cd src`

-Clone this repository and source:
+Clone this repository and source (this implements q-learning to navigate the robot and avoid obstacles):

 `$ git clone https://github.com/EricssonResearch/tnmt.git`